Krafton: Unknown Worlds Entertainment

-Unknown Worlds Entertainment, founded in 2001 in San Francisco, California, is a video game studio renowned for titles like Natural Selection and Subnautica.
+Unknown Worlds Entertainment, founded in 2001 in San Francisco, California, is an American video game development studio renowned for titles like Natural Selection and Subnautica.
 In October 2021, the studio was acquired by Krafton.
 In August 2022, they announced the development of Moonbreaker, a turn-based strategy game set in a sci-fi universe crafted by author Brandon Sanderson.
 The game had its full release on February 2, 2024.

-The studio is currently developing Subnautica 2, the sequel to Subnautica (2018) and Subnautica: Below Zero (2021).
-Subnautica 2 is scheduled to enter early access in 2026 and will initially be available on Windows and Xbox Series X/S.
+The studio has released into early access, their sequel to Subnautica (2018) and Subnautica: Below Zero (2021), Subnautica 2 (2026).
+During the early access, it will be available only for Windows and Xbox Series X/S.

 In July 2025, Krafton announced that Unknown Worlds co-founders Charlie Cleveland and Max McGuire, as well as the CEO Ted Gill, had been replaced by Steve Papoutsis, who previously worked at Striking Distance Studios.
 The leadership change prompted widespread criticism from the video game community.
 In a follow-up statement, Krafton stated that the original leadership had been removed due to its alleged abandonment of responsibilities, which the company claimed had caused significant delays in the development of Subnautica 2.
 Later that month, Cleveland, McGuire and Gill filed a lawsuit against Krafton in response to their firings claiming that their terminations and the delay of the game's early access release were intended to prevent the payment of a previously promised $250 million bonus to the studio.

+On March 16, 2026, the Delaware Court of Chancery issued a ruling ordering the reinstatement of Ted Gill as CEO of Unknown Worlds, with "full operational authority."
+The ruling also stated that Krafton CEO Changhan Kim had in 2025 secretly devised a plan to avoid paying the $250 million performance earnout the company had negotiated with Unknown Worlds in 2021.
+Changhan Kim followed ChatGPT's advice to renegotiate the terms and attempt to delay the early access release, against the advice of his lawyers.

 5minlab Corporation

-5minlab is a South Korean company founded in 2013, known for developing Smash Legends, Baam Squad, Toy Clash, among others.
+5minlab is a South Korean video game development studio founded in 2013, known for developing Smash Legends, Baam Squad, Toy Clash, among others.
 It is also known for developing live Q&A broadcast systems and providing AR/VR software and content to large corporations and broadcast companies.
 This company was acquired by Krafton in February 2022.

 Notable games developed by 5minlab after its acquisition by Krafton include Kill the Crows, a fast-paced top-down western arena shooter, and Private Military Manager.
 The studio is currently developing Dinkum Together, a multiplayer spin-off of the life simulation game Dinkum, by James Bendon.
 In February 2025, it was announced that Krafton had acquired publishing rights for all titles within the Dinkum IP.

 Neon Giant

-In November 2022, it was announced that Krafton had acquired Neon Giant, the Uppsala-based developer of The Ascent.
+In November 2022, it was announced that Krafton had acquired Neon Giant, the Uppsala-based Swedish developer of The Ascent.